orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 		- multiple initial in sequence suprrposed by composed vatiant?
 	- Intermediate results pending change
 		- descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
 Or: We can point to things to which we don't yet have any (or a definitive) answer.
+	- [ ] How to think about non-realized functions usefully.
+Say coordinates to some non-realized geometrical space.
+(Similarly: locations of information and their retrieval)

 ```ts
 /**